BrianS3/TweeTERA/README.md

 ### Loading credentials:

 ```
-from gps_695 import database as d
+from TweeTERA import database as d
-from gps_695 import credentials as c
+from TweeTERA import credentials as c
 import os

 # Get information about functions